 SBIR/STTR Phase I and Phase II awards are subject to availability of funds.
 NSF has no obligation to make any specific number of Phase I or Phase II awards based on a solicitation and may elect to make several or no awards under any specific technical topic or subtopic.
-STTR Phase I awards are 6-12 month, fixed-price grants and shall not exceed \$225,000.
+SBIR Phase I awards are 6-12 month, fixed-price grants and shall not exceed \$225,000.
 The SBIR/STTR Phase II fixed-priced grants typically will not exceed \$750,000 per award and normally will be made for a 24-month period of performance.
 Phase I award recipients have the right to apply for a Phase II grant, provided that they meet the eligibility requirements.
+A company awarded an STTR Phase I grant may elect to submit a Phase II proposal to the SBIR program.
 Unlike Phase I proposals, Phase II SBIR/STTR proposals may not be resubmitted.
 (For information on Phase II, reference Phase II proposal preparation found on the SBIR/STTR web site: Phase II Award Information).